3 Star Michelin Tour Guide

-I spotted few groups of school children with yellow hats having excursion in Ritsurin Garden.
-This is one of the most recognizable feature for primary school children.
-The yellow color usually are for first grader as yellow can stand out more and boost public awareness to be extra careful when they walk or cross the street.
+I spotted a few groups of school children with yellow hats having an excursion in Ritsurin Garden.
+This is one of the most recognizable features for primary school children.
+The yellow color usually is for the first grader as yellow can stand out more and boost public awareness to be extra careful when they walk or cross the street.

 Best time to visit – Spring & Autumn